AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

 but for new installations we are currently recommending the following interpreter/package versions:

- * Python 3.10 is recommended, but 3.7 or later is fine.
+ * Python 3.11 is recommended.
+GSAS-II should run with any Python version from 3.7 or later, but you will need to locate (from the old subversion server) or locate binaries to match that Python version.
  * wxPython 4.2 or later is recommended, but with Python <=3.9 any wx4.x version should be OK.
-However, do expect problems with Py>=3.10 and anything older than wx4.2.0.
+However, there may be problems with newer sections of the GUI with wx <4.0.
- * NumPy 1.26 recommended, but anything from 1.17 on is likely fine
+ * NumPy 1.26 recommended, but anything from 1.17 on is likely fine, but does need to approximately match the GSAS-II binaries.
  * matplotlib 3.6 is recommended, but 3.4 or later is preferred.
  * pyOpenGL: no version-related problems have been seen.
  * SciPy: no version-related problems have been seen, but in at least one